Early years…

 2010 - 2015 Teaching and Research

-Having gained a PTLLS Teaching qualification in 2009, and wanting to encourage and support young creatives in the field of animation; Sarra worked as a lecturer at a number of respected universities where she supported undergraduate students.
+Having also gained a PTLLS Teaching qualification in 2009, and wanting to encourage and support young creatives in the field of animation; Sarra worked as a lecturer at a number of respected universities where she supported undergraduate students.

 At Birmingham City University, Birmingham institute for art and Design, she co-created the university’s first multi-disciplinary media elective module for the BA Animation and Animation for Games Degree with Ros Sinclair.
 She also guided students at Coventry University, UK on BA Animation and Illustration (Honours) undergraduate degree, she advised on how to write and design an alternative thesis.